The Rebirth of Marylake

-Benches, picnic tables and gazebos have been added in the spring of 2016/2017.
-Trees are being planted and landscaping work continues on The Rosary Path.
+Benches, picnic tables and gazebos have been added, trees are being planted and landscaping work continues on The Rosary Path.
 There's a lot more to do as outlined in Our Bold New Vision, and support and donations will help expedite projects.
 We have also developed this website that is more reflective of the essence and spirituality of Marylake, and we encourage you to connect with us.

 What's Happening at Marylake

 World Day of Prayer for Peace

 Jan 1, 2019 at Marylake Shrine of Our lady of Grace – St. Pope Paul VI declared January 1, 1968 as the inaugural observance of a World Day of Prayer for Peace to be held every January 1st.

 Now, you can order Mass and Prayer Intention Cards online, or at Marylake.
 In Loving Memory, Special Intention, Special Occasion, Birthday, Healing, First Communion, Confirmation and Perpetual Enrollment cards.

 The Christian retreat can be defined in the simplest of terms as a definite time (from a few hours in length to a month) spent away from one's normal life for the purpose of reconnecting, usually in prayer, with God.